 - Tag the VMs that you want to include in each group.

 You can use existing tags and categories or create new ones specific to your needs.
-See vSphere Tags and Attributes for more about creating and using tags.
+See vSphere Tags and Custom Attributes for more about creating and using tags.

 - Create a Disable DRS vMotion policy.